 I began taking photos at the north end of the cemetery.
 Nancy disappeared into the murky darkness, running her hands over the headstones as she walked.
 A few minutes later, I saw her camera flash at the southern end of the cemetery.
 I remember smiling, because I knew Nancy had found something that interested her.

 My son, James, was with Alice and Jane.
 Alice seemed nervous.
 Jane was not quite as boisterous as she’d been earlier in the day.
-Perhaps it was because every hole and fallen branch in the cemetery seemed to find her as she stumbled in the dark.

 “Payback,” I sighed to myself, remembering her earlier jokes.
-Nobody else was stumbling as Jane was.
+Nobody else was stumbling the way that Jane was.

-Jane led the others towards Alan, in the center of the cemetery.
 Once my eyes became accustomed to the darkness, I could see the outlines of my companions, and sometimes their pale faces would catch what little light there was.

 I continued to take photos, knowing that ghost photography is often a matter of numbers: If you take 100 photos in a good, old cemetery, you’ll probably have at least one or two “anomaly” photos in the group.
 It almost doesn’t matter what you photograph.
 If you take enough pictures, some of them will have anomalies.